Melos47/Urban_Legends_Forum/README.md

 ### Key Features

-- AI "OP": Automatically posts stories on a timer (default: every 6 minutes).
+- AI "OP": Automatically posts stories on a timer (default: every 20 minutes).
-- Evidence generation: After a threshold of comments (default: 2), the system generates images and audio to simulate "evidence".
+- Evidence generation: After a threshold of comments (default: 3, or any multiple of 3), the system generates images and audio to simulate "evidence".
 - Fully local: Integrates with local tools (LM Studio, Stable Diffusion, gTTS) — no external API keys required.

 ### Quick Start